 Few customers may be motivated to move to competitive suppliers so long as the SOS price undercuts the prices that competitive suppliers can offer.
-On June 4, 2007, the Maryland Office of People's Counsel ("Md.
-OPC") reported price information for electricity suppliers, comparing the price for Standard Offer Service with the competitive residential prices being offered in the same service territory for September 2007.104 In every case, the SOS price was significantly lower than any other competitor's price.105 Moreover, relatively few competitive suppliers have entered the market.
-As of September 2007, the Md.
-OPC counted only eight suppliers offering residential service.106
+The Maryland Office of People's Counsel ("Md.
+OPC") reported price information for electricity suppliers, comparing the price for Standard Offer Service with the competitive residential prices being offered in the same service territory for November 2008.
+In every case, the SOS price was significantly lower than any other competitor's price.
+Moreover, relatively few competitive suppliers have entered the market.
+As of November 2008, the Md.
+OPC counted only seven suppliers offering residential service.
+107